FiveYellowMice/curly-turtle/README.md

 For example, if you add `--baseurl /google/IQXuB6IbPUg9ca4O` to the command line, you can only access Curly Turtle with address `https://you-server-ip:8081/google/IQXuB6IbPUg9ca4O/`.

+## Rate limiting

+Google does not allow automatic fetching of their search results, and they will block IPs that send too much requests in a certain amount of time.
+Therefore your server running Curly Turtle may be blocked by Google if you search on it too frequently (you will get 502 or 503 errors).
+To deal with it, you can set a time, in miliseconds, that is the minimum interval between two searches.
+If your two searches' interval is below that limit, you will get "Too many requests" error.
+And when the time has passed, you can search again.

+Use `--ratelimit` to set the limit, for example, `curly-turtle --ratelimit 20000` sets the rate limit to 20000 miliseconds (20 seconds).

 ## Configuration

 You can also use a configuration file to set `address`, `port`, `baseurl`, `sslkey` and `sslcert`.
 Pass `-c` or `--config` option with the path of the configuration file to use it.